agryaznov/candle-auction-ink/README.md

   //     | opening  |        ending         |
   ```
 - The contract accepts payments and records participants` balances.
-- Bids storage is a *HashMap* which stores only a top bid per user, therefore serving as users` balances ledger.
+- Bidders balances as stored as a *HashMap* which effectively presents top bid per user.
 - In order to make *candle* logic possible, we also store `winning_data` in featured *StorageVec* which holds bids for every *sample*.
 - *Sample* is a number of consequent blocks identifying a time interval inside Ending Period.
   In *PoC* version, sample equals to a single block.
 This will be enhanced later to be a configurable parameter.